UKCloud/AzureStack/ARM Templates/ConfigServer-SiteRecovery/README.md

 ## Notes

 This ARM template and accompanying scripts were created following the process found in the [Azure Stack Site Recovery documentation](https://docs.microsoft.com/en-us/azure/site-recovery/azure-stack-site-recovery#step-1-prepare-azure-stack-vms).

+## See Also

+PowerShell scripts for fail over and fail back can be found here: [Azure Site Recovery PowerShell Scripts](https://github.com/UKCloud/AzureStack/tree/master/PowerShell/Azure%20Site%20Recovery)